Second-Year Learning Communities: Cell & Systems Biology

 Title: Undergraduate Coordinator

-Years worked for your current department and/or U of T: Three and a half years at CSB and 20 at U of T
+Years worked for your current department and/or U of T: Five years at Cell & Systems Biology and 22 at U of T

 Undergraduate major/specialist and institution: BEd in Adult Education, Brock University and MBA in Human Resources, University of Fredericton